AdobeDocs/app-builder/guides/application_logging.md

 Again, the [Realtime Customer Profile](https://github.com/adobe/aio-lib-customer-profile) SDK library is a good example that uses Project Firefly [Logger](https://github.com/adobe/aio-lib-core-logging) with Project Firefly [Errors](https://github.com/adobe/aio-lib-core-errors).

 # Accessing logs with Project Firefly CLI

+Project Firefly [CLI](https://github.com/adobe/aio-cli) exposes application logs to the developers at different levels.

+## Project Firefly app plugin

+The CLI [App plugin](https://github.com/adobe/aio-cli-plugin-app) provides the `aio app logs` command, which fetches the logs for a Project Firefly application deployed to the Project Firefly Workspace that is configured in the current working folder:

+- The command accepts an integer argument.
+It defines the number of last Runtime activation logs to fetch from the Runtime namespace bound to the Project Firefly Workspace to which the application has been deployed.
+- The command can be used either by a developer or by a script running in a [CI/CD pipeline](https://github.com/AdobeDocs/project-firefly/blob/master/guides/ci_cd_for_firefly_apps.md).
+- The command can be used either for deployed Project Firefly Applications, or for Applications running locally with `aio app run --local` (see the [Deployment guide](https://github.com/AdobeDocs/project-firefly/blob/master/guides/deployment.md).)

+## Runtime plugin

+The CLI [Runtime plugin](https://github.com/adobe/aio-cli-plugin-runtime) operates at a lower level than the [App plugin](https://github.com/adobe/aio-cli-plugin-app).
+It directly exposes Runtime primitives and does not interact with higher-level Project Firefly applications.

+It can be used to retrieve [activations](https://github.com/adobe/aio-cli-plugin-runtime#binrun-runtimeactivation) and [activation logs](https://github.com/adobe/aio-cli-plugin-runtime#binrun-runtimeactivationlogs-activationid) from [invoked actions](https://github.com/adobe/aio-cli-plugin-runtime#binrun-runtimeactioninvoke-actionname).

+In that case, the activations and logs will not be aggregated by application, but fetched individually for a more fine-grained control.
+The [Runtime plugin](https://github.com/adobe/aio-cli-plugin-runtime) provides the same possibilities than the [App plugin](https://github.com/adobe/aio-cli-plugin-app):

+- The commands can be used either by a developer or by a script running in a [CI/CD pipeline](https://github.com/AdobeDocs/project-firefly/blob/master/guides/ci_cd_for_firefly_apps.md).
+- The commands can be used either for deployed Runtime actions, or for actions running locally with `aio app run --local` (see the [Deployment guide](https://github.com/AdobeDocs/project-firefly/blob/master/guides/deployment.md)

+Project Firefly will provide more Logging and Monitoring capabilities as we are expanding both [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) for a broader panel of use-cases.